Amex Membership Rewards Points are Valuable-Here’s How to Use Them

 - Platinum Card from American Express

 Each have their own sign-up bonuses and points earning.
 The Platinum Card from American Express is on our list as the best card for purchasing airfare, since it earns 5 Membership Rewards points per dollar when you book directly with the airline.
-The Amex EveryDay Preferred Card makes our list for best credit cards for everyday spending, since it can earn you 1.5 Membership Rewards points per dollar on every purchase.
+The Gold card is tops for restaurant and grocery spending, at 4 Membership Rewards points per dollar (up to $25,000 a calendar year).
+Finally, the Amex EveryDay Preferred Card makes our list for best credit cards for everyday spending, since it can earn you 1.5 Membership Rewards points per dollar on every purchase.

 Transferring Membership Rewards Points

-Membership Rewards are worth about two cents per point, so you'll want to get at least that value when deciding whether to purchase an airline ticket outright, or use your points for award travel.
+Membership Rewards are worth about two cents per point, according to our valuation, so you’ll want to get at least that value when deciding whether to purchase an airline ticket outright or use your points for award travel.

 - AeroMexico (1,000 MR Points: 1,600 Premier Points)

 - Air Canada Aeroplan (1,000 MR Points: 1,000 Aeroplan Miles)

 - Aer Lingus (1,000 MR Points: 1,000 Avios)

 - Air France/KLM Flying Blue (1,000 MR Points: 1,000 Flying Blue Miles)